How & Where to Vote

 Don’t miss your next election!
 You may register to vote with valid ID on Election Day.
 Preregistration is recommended.
 Voters affiliated with a party that wish to participate in New Hampshire’s closed primary elections under a different affiliation may change party up to 1 day before the election.
 Unaffiliated voters may choose to vote in either party’s primary.Find Your Representatives What Do Your Representatives Stand For?

 You can vote in person at your county clerk’s office approximately 30 days before the election, using an absentee ballot.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here).
-New Hampshire does not specify a deadline to apply for ballots by mail.
-We recommend you apply at least 30 days before the election.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) by February 10th.
+Then, when you complete your absentee ballot, it must be received by election day.

 Whether it’s in person or by mail, you’ll need to give an excuse to vote by absentee ballot.
 Info here on what qualifies.

 - Multiple forms of ID accepted

 - First time voters need ID

 Find out more about your rights in New Hampshire.